 All staff and students at the University of Lincoln need to be aware of copyright law and how it impacts their teaching, learning and research.
 The Library provides guidance to students and academic staff on what can be copied for educational purposes.

-The Copyright Licensing Agency (CLA) recognises the following as the main categories of works protected in the UK:
+The Copyright Licensing Agency (CLA) recognises the main categories of works protected in the UK as:

 When photocopying, printing and scanning, it is essential you keep within the law and the terms of the University’s licensing agreement.